When is the best time to book flights?

 4. Book a package holiday

 Some of the biggest providers for package holidays include Jet2Holidays, TUI and EasyJet Holidays.
-According to Which?, The most affordable locations for an all-inclusive deal are Morocco, the Canary Islands, and Bulgaria, costing between £1,026 - £1,483 for a seven-night stay for two people.
+According to Which?, the most affordable locations for an all-inclusive deal are Morocco, the Canary Islands, and Bulgaria, costing between £1,026 - £1,483 for a seven-night stay for two people.

 Ultimately, the best time to book flights hinges on a mix of timing, flexibility and smart planning.
-Whether you're off on a family vacation or a solo adventure, with a bit of effort, you can secure the best deals and allocate more of your budget to the experiences that make your trip unforgettable.
+Whether you're off on a family holiday or a solo adventure, with a bit of effort, you can secure the best deals and allocate more of your budget to the experiences that make your trip unforgettable.

 While you do that, it’s also worth making sure that your travel insurance policy covers every activity you partake in during the trip, and covers the destination you’re jetting off to.
 Otherwise, you could be left to pay a hefty sum.